F.A.R.M. Cafe to host a variety of events throughout year to celebrate 10th anniversary

 On May 12, Booneshine Brewing Company will host a “putter party” with an opportunity to sign-up for the disc golf tournament and casually play to win prizes.
 Booneshine is brewing a beer specifically for F.A.R.M.
 Cafe and will donate a portion of proceeds from this beer to the organization.

-Executive Chef and Director Renee Boughman shared that though these events will raise money for the organization, she also hopes they will act as a symbol of gratitude to the community.
+Executive Chef and Director Renee Boughman said that though these events will raise money for the organization, she also hopes they will act as a symbol of gratitude to the community.

 “We want to continue to remind people how thankful we are and how much we appreciate the community and what they’ve done for F.A.R.M.
 Cafe,” said Boughman.
 “The community really stepped up and got us through some of the most difficult times with Covid, they’ve really helped their neighbors in need by just continuing to be there.”